DeLaTorre-23/connect-mobile-app/README.md

 # **Connect App**

 This is a native app for mobile devices that allows users to chat and share their images and locations.
+It built with React Native and Expo that stores data with Google Firebase.

 # Features